puffled/docs/gcc.md

 ### `-O2` and above (not `-Os`, and `-Og`).

-mostly enables alignment of items, which will improve CPU read times, and possibly increase binary size slightly, as it has to emit padding data to align them
+mostly enables alignment of items, which will improve CPU read/write times (to memory), and possibly increase binary size slightly, as it has to emit padding data to align them

 ```